 Just reading that scenario evokes feelings of panic and frustration, doesn’t it?

 Yes, parenting gets a bit easier as your child begins to articulate his or her wants and needs (well … in this sense, anyway.
 Then you enter a whole new realm of frustrating called the “why phase.” 😉 )

 But there is a way to start communicating with your babies before they can vocalize any words beyond “mama” or “dada.”
-The secret to early communication is baby sign language, and it has been a wonderful tool for us with both of our boys.
+The secret to early communication is baby sign language, and it has been a wonderful tool for us with all of our babies.

 Here is why you should teach your baby sign language, why you shouldn’t be afraid of it, and how to start teaching it to your babies:

 Why Baby Sign Language?